-A pair of lamb shanks each weighing approximately 400g (14oz).
+A pair of lamb shanks with a total weight of 600g (1.3lbs).
 These are best prepared in a slow-cooking method only.
 Cooked long enough in a slow cooker or pressure cooker, the meat will become fork-tender and literally fall off the bone.
-Lamb shanks are a great (economical) alternative to popular lamb cuts such as lamb chops or striploin - lamb shanks are full of rich flavor and juiciness, nonetheless!
+Lamb shanks are a great (economical) alternative to other popular lamb cuts and are full of rich flavor and juiciness, nonetheless!
 There is no need to further trim or cut the shanks.
 Simply season with sea salt and pepper, prepare in a pressure cooker for 1 hour or in a slow cooker over a period of at least 8 hours - this should be long enough to make the meat fork-tender.
 Serve with mashed potatoes, green peas, or a slow-cooked vegetable mix.
 See the instructions and videos below.

 New Zealand lamb is internationally known for its superior quality and taste.
 Our New Zealand lamb takes it one step further: All year free-range open pasture-raised, grass-fed lambs.
 Free of growth-promoting hormones and subtherapeutic use of antibiotics.
 This is the finest lamb available.
 If you have never tried lamb or had a bad experience with lamb in the past we urge you to give New Zealand premium quality lamb a try.
 However, lamb shoulder is probably not what you want to begin with if you are new to lamb.
 Our lamb comes from family-owned and operated farms and ranches in New Zealand only.
 Ethical raising has always been the cultural tradition in New Zealand.

 |Slow cooking only

 |Frozen: see packaging label (usually more than 3 months)

 Chilled: Please consume unopened pack within 5 days.

 |Also known as

 |Spring lamb, Lamb Shanks, Lamb Legs, Lamb Bone-In Shanks